Prerequisites

 Manage inventory report configurations

+After an inventory configuration is in place, you can update, inspect, or remove it as your needs change.
 You can manage your inventory report configurations using the S3 API with standard S3 tools.
-The following is an example of how to create, update, get, and delete inventory report configurations using the AWS CLI: Replace[SOURCE-BUCKET] with the name of the bucket you are inventorying.
+The following is an example of how to create, update, get, and delete inventory report configurations using the AWS CLI: Replace[SOURCE-BUCKET] with the name of the bucket you’re inventorying.

-get command, you may see output like this:
+get command, you might see output like this:

 bucket-inventory-config.json

-After you have applied your inventory configuration, allow some time for the inventory report to be generated and written to the destination bucket, then check the path where you configured the inventory report to be written.
-There is no notification when the inventory report has completed.
-When the inventory report has completed, you should see amanifest.json file written to the root of the subdirectory specified in the inventory configuration, and one or more inventory data files.
+After you apply your inventory configuration, allow some time for the inventory report to be generated and written to the destination bucket, then check the path where you configured the inventory report to be written.
+No notification is sent when the inventory report completes, so you must check the destination bucket to confirm the report is ready.
+When the inventory report completes, you should see amanifest.json file written to the root of the subdirectory specified in the inventory configuration, and one or more inventory data files.
 You can use the manifest file to understand the structure of the inventory report.
-See more details about the manifest files.
+See Manifest file.

-To disable inventory reporting, you can either modify the inventory configuration to setIsEnabled to false, or delete the inventory configuration.
+If you no longer need inventory reports for a bucket, you can stop generating new reports without losing the configuration’s history.
+To disable inventory reporting, either modify the inventory configuration to setIsEnabled to false, or delete the inventory configuration.

-The following is an example of a modified inventory configuration file that disables inventory reporting:
+The following example shows a modified inventory configuration file that disables inventory reporting:

 modified-inventory-config.json